How do you measure a year in your life? What makes it meaningful to you?

-Waterworks in partnership with The Community Care of Southern Piedmont will present two exhibitions that dovetail to explore the twin concepts of time and “our place in the word,” a juried group show, sourced thorough an open call to artists and a public conversation wall.
+Waterworks Visual Arts Center and The Community Care of Southern Piedmont are proud to present 525,600 MINS. – Time and Place, two exhibitions that dovetail to explore the twin concepts of time and “our place in the world,” a juried group show and a public conversation wall.

-Waterworks will create four Before I Die engagement walls installed within the gallery spaces at the art center.
-The goal of the public response wall is not only to provide a space for visitors to the museum to share personal aspirations, but additionally serve as a platform to create public awareness, education, and conversation around Advance Directives (individual advance care planning).
+The goal of the public response walls is to provide a space for visitors to share their personal aspirations and to create public awareness, education, and conversation around Advance Directives (individual advance care planning).

 Four engagement walls have been installed in the gallery.
 In order to make this opportunity available to a broader audience Before I die drop boxes are installed in various sites in Rowan and Cabarrus counties, including Novant Health Rowan Medical Center, Rowan Public Library: Headquarters, South Rowan Regional Library, J.F.
 Hurley Family YMCA, J. Fred Corriher Jr. YMCA, and Kannapolis YMCA.